High-redshift JWST Observations and Primordial Non-Gaussianity: Conclusions

 We notice once again that the small evolution of the halo mass function between redshift $8$ and $10$ reported in Ref.~\cite{2022arXiv220712446L} poses a threat to our explanation as it is not easily captured in the models we tested and would need a rather artificial redshift dependence of the theoretical prediction.
 Such a caveat appears to be valid for most of the solutions recently proposed in the literature.
 It should be noted that our analysis does not include a complete assessment of parameter degeneracies within the $\Lambda$CDM model.
 In particular, $\sigma_8$, which parametrizes the amplitude of matter fluctuations, is known to also provide an enhancement on the tail of the HMF.
 Leaving all other cosmological parameters fixed and setting $\fNL=0$, we have verified that to explain the observed galaxies would require values of $\sigma_8\gtrsim 0.9$ which are significantly excluded by Planck \cite{Planck:2018vyg}.

 We are aware that there are several uncertainties related to the JWST measurements that might solve the tension with respect to the $\Lambda$CDM independently from NG.
+First of all, uncertainties in the calibration of JWST data may impact the redshift determinations, see e.g. table 4 in \cite{2023MNRAS.518.4755A}.
 Current measurements rely on identifying high redshift candidates using photometric template fitting which however are not tested at such high redshifts \cite{2022arXiv220807879S}.
 Another possibly large uncertainty is added in the estimation of $M_*$.
 For it the Chabrier Initial Mass Function is typically adopted \cite{Chabrier:2003ki}, which however is tested at much lower masses and redshifts.
 Furthermore, the effect of a large scatter in the star formation \cite{2022arXiv220812826M} as well as the impact of dust attenuation \cite{2022arXiv220906840Z} may introduce further contamination in the mass estimation.
+Finally, if the data also include very bright lines from other sources (such as AGN) beyond the stellar continuum, one may also get a contaminated measurement of masses (see e.g. \cite{2022arXiv220814999E}).
 The spectroscopic follow-up and further testing on the astrophysical uncertainties will soon shed more light on the issue.

+The authors would like to thank Pierluigi Monaco for very useful comments on the draft and for discussions on the possible sources of uncertainty on the JWST measurements.
+M.B. acknowledges support from the NWO project “Cosmic origins from simulated universes” for the computing time allocated to run a subset of the Eos simulations on \textsc{Snellius}, a supercomputer that is part of the Dutch National Computing Facilities.
+G.~F. acknowledges financial support provided under the European Union's H2020 ERC, Starting Grant agreement no.~DarkGRA--757480 and under the MIUR PRIN programme, and support from the Amaldi Research Center funded by the MIUR program ``Dipartimento di Eccellenza" (CUP:~B81I18001170001).
+This work was supported by the EU Horizon 2020 Research and Innovation Programme under the Marie Sklodowska-Curie Grant Agreement No. 101007855.
+A.R. acknowledges financial support provided by the Boninchi Foundation.